Home Loan Discount Points

-Also, you should only consider points if you plan on living in your house for an extended period of time.
-This includes getting points if you are going to live in that property for the next ten or twenty years or so forth.
+You should also only consider points if you plan on living in your house for an extended period.
+It includes getting points if you will live in that property for the next ten or twenty years or so forth.

 Take a look at how mortgage points can work if you are interested in lower payments.
-This can save you $1,000’s over the life of the loan.
+It can save you $ 1,000’s over the 1,000’s of the loan.
 Good luck with your home purchase or refinance.
 Let us know if you chose to leverage discount points.